-Food and tipping in Namibia
+Food and Tipping in Namibia

-Namibian beer, brewed in accordance with a Bavarian purity law, is excellent.
+Namibian beer, brewed in accordance with the Bavarian purity law, is excellent.
 Two favourite local brands are Windhoek and Tafel, and you can also find German beers in bars and restaurants around the country.

-Most lodges will offer a suggestion of tipping amounts for guides, trackers and housekeeping staff which is usually an amount per day.
-Some lodges ask for you to put your tip in an envelope and hand it to the manager or guide, and some have tip boxes at reception.
+Most lodges will suggest tipping amounts for guides, trackers, and housekeeping staff which is usually an amount per day.
+Some lodges ask for you to put your tip in an envelope and hand it to the manager or guide; some have tip boxes at reception.

 It’s customary to leave a tip at the end of your stay (it’s not necessary to tip at the end of each day or activity), especially for guides and trackers.